-Saturday, July 20 at the Angus Barn Wine Cellar
+Saturday, July 17 in the Angus Barn Wine Cellar •

 Join the cellar staff in celebrating the delicate art of pairing great wines with fresh catches North Carolina's coast and beyond.

 Pairing wine with seafood isn't a difficult task.
 Think in terms of weight and substancedelicate raw fish and light, briny shellfish go best with equally delicate, light white wines.
 Similarly, a piece of grilled swordfish will go better with a richer, more substantial white (and if the fish is served with, say, a red-wine reduction, a red wine may even be the best choice).